Towards a Uniform Theory of Effectful State Machines: Monad Tensors for Combining Store and Nondeterminism

-The proof is completely analogous to the proof of Theorem~\ref{thm:stack}.
+We are now ready to prove the following result. \begin{theorem} For any $m$ let $\CL_m$ be the following class of all languages

+with $\M$ ranging over nondeterministic multistack $\BBT$\dash automata with $m$ stacks, $x_0$ ranging over the state space of $\M$ and $\gamma_0$ ranging over $\Gamma$.
+Then \iffull \begin{enumerate} \item[(1)] $\CL_1$ is the class of context-free languages; \item[(2)] for all $m>2$, $\CL_m$ is the class of nondeterministic linear time languages $\mathsf{NTIME}(n)$; \item[(3)] $\CL_2$ sits properly between $\CL_1$ and $\CL_3$. \end{enumerate} \else $\CL_1$ contains exactly context-free languages; for all $m>2$, $\CL_m$ contains exactly nondeterministic linear time languages, i.e.\ $\CL_m=\mathsf{NTIME}(n)$; and $\CL_2$ sits properly between $\CL_1$ and $\CL_3$. \fi \end{theorem} \begin{proof} The proof is completely analogous to the proof of Theorem~\ref{thm:stack}.
 We outline the main distinctions.
-Instead of quasi-real-time deterministic pda we involve nondeterministic push-down quasi-real-time (NPDQRT) machines from~\cite{BookGreibach70}.
-The transition function $\delta$ is thus updated as follows:
+In lieu of quasi-real-time deterministic pda we use nondeterministic push-down quasi-real-time (NPDQRT) machines (see~\cite{BookGreibach70}).
+The transition function $\delta$ of such a machine has type

-This function is subject to the condition of being quasi-real-time, i.e.\ there is a global bound for the lengths of transition chains over machine configurations labelled with internal actions only.
+This function is subject to the condition of being \emph{quasi-real-time}, i.e.\ there is a global bound on the lengths of $\eps$-transition chains over machine configurations.

-Two acceptance conditions for NPDQRT are possible: (i) by final states and (ii) by empty storage.
-It is standard to see that a language accepted by empty storage can be accepted by final states.
-In fact, the construction for ordinary PDAs (see e.g.~\citeapp{HopcroftMotwaniEtAl01}) also works for NPDQRT: for a given PDA $P$ one forms a PDA $P'$ with a fresh initial stack symbol $\gamma_0'$ and a new inital state that pushes the original initial stack symbol on all stacks and then proceeds to the initial state of $P$.
-In addition, $P'$ has one final state that can be reached from all states by an (internal) $\eps$-transition if the stack content is $(\gamma_0', \ldots,\gamma_0')$ (which corresponds to configuration of $P$ with all stacks empty).
+Two acceptance conditions for NPDQRT are possible: (i) by final states and (ii) by the empty stack.
+It is a standard exercise to make sure that a language accepted by empty storage can be accepted by final states.
+In fact, the construction for ordinary PDAs (see e.g.~\cite{HopcroftMotwaniEtAl01}) also works for NPDQRT: for a given PDA $P$ one forms a PDA $P'$ with a fresh initial stack symbol $\gamma_0'$ and a new inital state that pushes the original initial stack symbol on all stacks and then proceeds to the initial state of $P$.
+In addition, $P'$ has one final state that can be reached from all states by an (internal) $\eps$-transition if the stack content is $(\gamma_0', \ldots,\gamma_0')$ (which corresponds to configurations of $P$ with all stacks empty).
 Clearly, this construction preserves quasi real-timeness.
+Conversely, for every $m$, (i) can be modelled by~(ii), i.e.~a language accepted by final states can be accepted by the empty stack: for $m=1$, we obtain standard push-down automata for which the equivalence of (i) and (ii) is well-known~\cite{RozenbergSalomaa97}; for $m=2$ this is shown in~\cite{GinsburgHarrison68}; for any $m>2$, by~\cite{BookGreibach70}, the languages recognized under (ii) are exactly $\mathsf{NTIME}(n)$ and since for quasi-real-time machines the depths of all stacks is linearly bounded, these can be purged in linear time once a final state is reached.